AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 allow TLS clients to verify that a X.509 certificate has not been revoked by the certificate authority that signed it.

-It is my hope that *someone* with the right contacts takes not of this paper and that a proper RFC can be written up and put into action.
+It is my hope that *someone* with the right contacts takes note of this suggestion and that a proper RFC can be written up and put into action.

 This is being published on github in the hopes that discussion and improvements can take plus until this becomes a reality.

+This work is [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) but I am willing to change it to whatever it needs to be for this suggestion to actually be implemented.

 ## Nutshell Overview